Leave seals alone - they're just resting

 Archived content: This media release was accurate on the date of publication.

-Mr Lucas says while seals may look harmless and helpless they are wild animals and will defend themselves if they feel threatened.
-They can be carrying infectious diseases and can cause serious injuries.
+While seals may look harmless and helpless they are wild animals and will defend themselves if they feel threatened.
+They can carry infectious diseases and can cause serious injuries.

 DOC has a hands-off policy with seals and will only intervene if a seal is obviously severely injured, is entangled in marine debris or is in a dangerous place such as on or near a public road.
-In that case, people could call the 24-hour DOCHOTLINE (0800 362 468).
+In that case, people could call the 24-hour hotline 0800 DOC HOT (0800 362 468).

 If you encounter a seal on or near a beach please leave it to rest:

-Once the New Zealand fur seal – kekeno – lived and bred right round the coast of New Zealand.
-But they were hunted for more than 700 years, first by Maori and then from the 1790s by European sealers.
+New Zealand fur seals once lived and bred right round the coast of New Zealand.
+But they were hunted for more than 700 years.

 An estimated two million New Zealand fur seal were clubbed to death in the early 1800s to make fur seal hats and coats.
 Oil from their bodies was also burned in lamps for lighting.